+A spatial anchor represents an important point in the world that the system keeps track of over time.
+Each anchor has a coordinate system that adjusts as needed, relative to other anchors or frames of reference, in order to ensure that anchored holograms stay precisely in place.
 Rendering a hologram in an anchor's coordinate system gives you the most accurate positioning for that hologram at any given time.
-This comes at the cost of small adjustments over time to the hologram's position, as the system continually moves it back into place relative to the real world.
+This comes at the cost of small adjustments over time to the hologram's position as the system continually moves it back into place relative to the real world.

 While spatial anchors are great for holograms that should remain fixed in the world, once an anchor is placed, it can't be moved.
-There are alternatives to anchors that are more appropriate for dynamic holograms that should tag along with the user.
+There are alternatives to anchors that are more appropriate for dynamic holograms that tag along with the user.
 It is best to position dynamic holograms using a stationary frame of reference (the foundation for Unity's world coordinates) or an attached frame of reference.

 These spatial anchor guidelines will help you render stable holograms that accurately track the real world.

 Typically, users are the ones explicitly placing spatial anchors.

 For example, on HoloLens, an application can intersect the user's gaze ray with the spatial mapping mesh to let the user decide where to place a hologram.
 When the user taps to place that hologram, create a spatial anchor at the intersection point, and then place the hologram at the origin of that anchor's coordinate system.

 Local spatial anchors are easy and performant to create.
 The system will consolidate their internal data if multiple anchors can share their underlying sensor data.
 You should typically create a new local spatial anchor for each hologram that a user explicitly places, except in cases outlined below, such as rigid groups of holograms.

 Always render anchored holograms within 3 meters of their anchor